jackdewinter/pymarkdown/readme.md

     - variation with start of 52e, then hard break, then something like start of 52e again i.e. make /x02 splitter come into affect
   - hard break followed by each inline type
   - hard break at start of text?
-- HTML and Fenced Blocks and better handling of capturing newlines to avoid counting token height
-- verifying vs validating?
 - 634a in bq and in list
 - raw html, 500
 - links, 518b